AdrianoCoding/HelpGPT/README.md

 ## How It Works

-To use HelpGPT, simply download the appropriate version for your operating system and follow the instructions provided within the application.
-You'll be able to access information, code examples, and useful tips to maximize your usage of EF Core and Z.EntityFramework.Extensions.
+To use HelpGPT, download the appropriate version for your operating system and follow the instructions provided within the application.
+Access information, code examples, and useful tips to maximize your usage of EF Core and Z.EntityFramework.Extensions.

 This project aims to simplify the learning and usage of these complex technologies.